eljojo/faircamp-fork/README.md

 The [manual](https://simonrepp.com/faircamp/manual) covers specific aspects:

-- Installation
+- Usage instructions
 - Reference
-- Usage examples
+- Examples
 - Information on various topics

 ## Faircamp 1.0 and beyond

-Major developments on Faircamp (Faircamp 1.0 in 2024, and also beyond it in 2025) are being financed by the European Commission's [Next Generation Internet](https://www.ngi.eu/) programme through the [NGI0 Entrust](https://nlnet.nl/entrust/) fund established by [NLnet](https://nlnet.nl/) (see the [project grant website](https://nlnet.nl/project/Faircamp/)
+Major developments on Faircamp (Faircamp 1.0 in 2024 and beyond it in 2025) are being financed by the European Commission's [Next Generation Internet](https://www.ngi.eu/) programme through the [NGI0 Entrust](https://nlnet.nl/entrust/) fund established by [NLnet](https://nlnet.nl/) (see the [project grant website](https://nlnet.nl/project/Faircamp/)